-- The site has an innate aesthetic appeal best viewed as a visual whole.
-Because of the deepness of the cup marks at Kilmichael Glassary, it is one of the better sites for visitors to be able to appreciate the rock art itself. - The Kilmichael Glassary rock art site, situated as it is in one of Europe's most important prehistoric landscapes, has great landscape value in its own right, but also when viewed in the context of all the other monuments.
-Research over the last 20 years has brought forth an understanding of rock art as being part of the way in which prehistoric people perceived and actively created both their physical and spiritual/cosmological world. - Four of the cup marks have a rare 'key-hole' like motif surrounding them.
+- The site has an innate aesthetic appeal best viewed as a visual whole. - The Baluachraig Rock Art site, situated as it is in one of Europe's most important prehistoric landscapes, has great landscape value in its own right, but also when viewed in the context of all the other monuments.
+Research over the last 20 years has brought forth an understanding of rock art as being part of the way in which prehistoric people perceived and actively created both their physical and spiritual/cosmological world. - The surface of 'Panel 1' of the three panels is profusely decorated, which is unusual.

-- The Kilmichael Glassary rock art site holds a special significance to the people living in the village today as evidenced by a cup and ring mark logo used by the Primary School. - A large percentage of tourists to the area cite the archaeological monuments and Kilmartin Museum as a reason for visiting.
+- A large percentage of tourists to the area cite the archaeological monuments and Kilmartin Museum as a reason for visiting.
 Cultural tourism is one of the region's largest economic drivers. - Most researchers' interpretations of the ways in which rock art is significant involve a level of spiritual value being placed upon these sites.
 Rock art sites are part of a suite of expressions of cosmological concerns evident throughout the Neolithic, Chalcolithic and Bronze Age.